 Today the Belarusians and the Russians have equal opportunities as far as employment, choice of residence, education, healthcare and social protection are concerned.

-Crossing the border between Belarus and Russia the citizens of the two countries do not need to undergo any customs controls or to receive and fill in a migration card.
+Crossing the border between Belarus and Russia the citizens of the two countries do not need to undergo any passport and customs controls or to receive and fill in a migration card.

 The two countries enhance their cultural co-operation.
 One of our biggest and most renowned joint cultural projects is Slaviansky Bazar held annually in Vitebsk.
 A number of other joint art, theatre and cinema festivals are held by our countries annually.